 Having a large storm come through and cause damage to your roof is a homeowner’s worst nightmare.
-Your roof is the biggest investment in your home and is essential to providing protection from rain, snow, wind and keeping your home insulated through the changing seasons.
+Your roof is the biggest investment in your home and is essential to providing protection from rain, snow, and wind and keeping your home insulated through the changing seasons.

-What Causes Roof Damage During a Storm?
+What Causes Roof Storm Damage?

 There are four main suspects of storm damage to your roof: wind, water, hail, and debris.

 During thunderstorms, wind gusts can be gale-force (40-60mph) or even hurricane force (75+ mph) which can cause severe damage to your roof’s shingles.
 A wind that speed can easily tear off shingles or just lift and curl them, both revealing the protective underlayment beneath your shingles.
 When that underlayment is exposed, your roof is immediately at risk of leaks as water can leak underneath the nearby shingles and seep into your home.

 There are a couple of ways extensive rainfall can cause pooling and water damage after the storm settles down.
 First, if your roof does not have proper drainage or has previously weakened spots, that heavy rainfall will simply sit on your roof and cause sunken spots or leak through any damaged shingles very easily.
 Also, if you have clogged gutters, that rainwater cannot run off the roof properly and will pool at your gutters which can lead to it seeping into those weak spots at the edge of your roof.

 Hail large enough to damage your roof is not super common, but it can happen.
 And even small hail paired with strong gale winds can be enough to throw that hail into your shingles hard enough to dent them and slough off those vital granules that are the first protective layer of your shingles.
 Hail can also crack and peel up the edges of your shingles.